 Danner said that the Pinellas County commissioners will be voting on Dec.
 10th to put the rail referendum on the 2014 ballot.
 Danner warned that if that rail referendum doesn't pass, which swaps $30 million of property taxes for $130 million of increased sales taxes, then services will be cut 18-28% through the next decade.
 With technology and innovation coming in the private sector for transportation, long before a rail can ever be built, we anticipate a lot more transportation choices will become available.
 These new private sector services could blow a hole through taxpayer funded public transit.

 So why is there a light rail (emphasis ours) component in the Pinellas referendum?
 Because, according to Danner, the conclusion was that "light rail was better".
 Better than what?
 He did not say except that bus rapid transit was the second choice.
 But the real reason for rail is land use and their belief that rail stations create economic development.
-However, the reality is that economic development along light rail corridor only occurs when all kinds of tax incentives are given to land developers to build transit-oriented development (TOD) high density projects like what happened in Portland
+However, the reality is that economic development along light rail corridor only occurs when all kinds of tax incentives are given to land developers to build transit-oriented development (TOD) high density projects like what happened in Portland.

 "The Portland City Council on Thursday approved a tax incentive plan that will give tax breaks to transit-oriented housing projects near MAX light-rail stations and two other Portland eastside locations."

-There is no scientific evidence that subsidized economic development along a rail corridor would not have occurred elsewhere unsubsidized.
+Projects with 15 or more units would be required to contain at least some housing for people with low incomes."There is no scientific evidence that subsidized economic development along a rail corridor would not have occurred elsewhere unsubsidized.
 A some what bizarre remark Danner made was that these activity centers aka TOD would spring up along the rail corridors where today there are "vacant KMarts".
 Like magic huh?
 If all this light rail TOD is so great, why doesn't the proposed ballot language that voters will be voting on specifically state they are voting for light rail?

 There were some questions and answers after the presentations: